-number of quality semiconductor nanocrystals more simply than the conventional methods [5].
-The concept of controlled precipitation of semiconductor nanocrystallites has much in common with that of the age hardening process routinely found in metal alloys [6].
+The controlled precipitation process is being developed as a new way to produce a large number of quality semiconductor nanocrystals more simply than the conventional methods[5].
+The concept of controlled precipitation of semiconductor nanocrystallites has much in common with that of the age hardening process routinely found in metal alloys[6].
 It essentially consists of three-step heat treatments, solid solution thermal treatment, quenching and aging, conducted on an alloy system where the solubility of alloying element has considerable temperature dependence.
-The solid solution treatment of the alloy produces a homogeneous solution.
-By quenching to temperature, precipitation in the supersaturated alloy is suppressed.
+The solid solution treatment of the alloy produces a homogeneous solid solution.
+Bvquenching to room temperature. precipitation in the supersaturated alloy is suppressed.
 Finally, the alloy is aged at a temperature where controlled homogeneous nucleation and growth of precipitates happens.
 Due to slow diffusion kinetics at the aging temperature, the resulting precipitates can be extremely small and densely populated.
-Controlled precipitation should be equally developed as a new way to produce a large effective for any type of semiconductor system, either in a bulk or in a film form, in producing coherent nanocrystalline precipitates as long as the proper alloy system, composition, and heat treatment conditions are chosen.
+Controlled precipitation should be equally effective for any type of semiconductor system, either in a bulk or in a film form, in producing coherent nanocrystalline precipitates as long as the proper alloy system, composition, and heat treatment conditions are chosen.